Scottish National League (rugby league): 2008 season

-Final

 2009 season

 Like the previous season the league lost one club and gained two as the competition reached eight clubs.
 Paisley Hurricanes surprisingly called it a day despite having reached the play-offs the previous two seasons.
 Coming in were Hillfoots Rams who would be based at Hillfoots RFC in Clackmannanshire and Victoria Knights from south Glasgow and playing out of Nethercraigs, a club that was already running several successful youth sides.
 On the field Edinburgh Eagles once again dominated remaining unbeaten all season and lifting the title after beating Carluke Tigers in the final albeit after extra time 18–10 at GHA RFC in Glasgow.
-In the Challenge Cup the Eagles once again won in the first round beating Gloucestershire Warriors away 36–32.
-In the second round they were beaten by Welsh club Blackwood Bulldogs 16–28 at Meggetland Sports Complex in Edinburgh.
+In the 2009 Challenge Cup the Eagles made history when they became the first Scottish side to win a game beating the RAF in the first round 18–16, in the second round they lost narrowly at Leeds Met 6-20.